wasmCloud/wasmcloud-dev-site/content/reference/wadm/api.md

 ### Store Models
 `wadm.api.{lattice}.model.put.{name}`

 Model storage is _append-only_.
 New versions are added to the model's version history according to retention policy and will not replace previously existing versions.

+#### ℹ️ NOTE
+_When_ a model version was added to the store is what determines the _latest_ status.
+Wadm will not apply semantic meaning or assume the use of [semver](https://semver.org/) or otherwise attempt to interpret the version field.
+We highly recommend using _semantic versioning_ for models, but that is up to the developers.
+Wadm _will_ strip the leading `v` off of version labels to ensure that `v1.0` and `1.0` appear as identical version labels.

  If the model and version being submitted already exist, the request will be _rejected_.
 Note that this won't automatically deploy a model, it only affects storage.
 The response will tell the caller how many versions are on file and the current version number _after_ the operation completed.

 **Request**: JSON serialization of OAM model